-- WSU-issued Disability permits are valid in disability spaces signed for WSU Disability Permits and any blue, red, yellow, green, orange, gray, and crimson zones, and parking meters.
+- Authorized WSU disability permits are valid in disability spaces signed for WSU Disability Permits and any blue, red, yellow, green, orange, gray, and crimson zones, and on-street parking meters.

-- WSU-issued Disability permits also allow access to the disability spaces within the restricted area of the pedestrian mall areas on campus.
+- Authorized WSU disability permits also allow access to the disability spaces within the restricted area of the pedestrian mall areas on campus.
 Please drive cautiously on the pedestrian malls.

 Where NOT to Park

-- WSU-issued Disability permits are not valid in Services Areas, No Parking Zones, Fire Zones, or Reserved Spaces.
+- Authorized WSU disability permits are not valid in Services Areas, No Parking Zones, Fire Zones, or Reserved Spaces.

-How to Obtain a WSU-Issued Disability Parking Permit
+How to Obtain a State-Issued Disability Parking Permit

 In Washington, follow this link for the application and information on how to obtain a Washington State Department of Licensing Disabled Parking Application

 In Idaho, follow this link to the application for an Idaho State Disabled Parking placard.

 Note: According to the application instructions, you need to mail or fax the application to Boise.
 However, you can take the application to the Latah County DMV office in Moscow, they will issue a temp permit for up to 30 days while the application is being processed.
 Here is their contact information: Latah County DMV.